ADN Selective Admissions Information

 PLEASE NOTE: Firefox is the suggested browser for completing the application document.

-- Official copies of all high school transcript or GED test scores**
+- Official copy of high school transcript or GED test scores.
+Submit the high school transcript/GED test scores to the transcript submission page.

 - Listing as active on the Illinois Public Health Registry (Health Care Worker Registry[formerly known as the CNA Registry])